 Gay & Lesbian Bali

-Bali has a relatively rich gay scene.
-It's probably due in large part to its status as an international tourist destination, and no doubt helped along by the fact that Bali is predominantly Hindu rather than Moslem like most of the rest of Indonesia.
-Like the tourist scene in general, the gay scene is centered in South Bali around Kuta.
+Bali has a relatively rich gay scene, although it's decidedly less commercial than you'll find in countries like Thailand or Cambodia.
+The presence of any scene at all is probably due in large part to its status as an international tourist destination, and no doubt helped along by the fact that Bali is predominantly Hindu rather than Moslem like most of the rest of Indonesia.
+Like the tourist scene in general, the gay scene is centered in South Bali around Seminyak.

 There's lots of 'eye candy' around for those that just like to look at the male form.
 Whether it's surfer dudes at Legian or locals performing the Kecak Dance, Bali has plenty to see!